Keeping red crabs safe

 Aware of this impending crab problem, earlier this year Mr. Bray engaged a class of engineering students at the University of NSW to help devise a solution.
 “The students had some great ideas, including air-blowers and spring-loaded arrays of hinged brooms,” said Mr. Bray, “But when the crabs appeared, I had to make-do with what I could find on-island – just some scrap metal and bits of worn-out conveyor belt rubber from the local phosphate mine.”

-Little more than clamped-on trailing arms which drag a rubber crab-deflector in front of each of the four wheels, it’s a simple enough design, yet one that’s proved surprisingly effective.
+Little more than clamped-on trailing arms which drag a rubber crab-deflector in front of each of the four wheels, it’s a simple enough design, yet one that’s proved surprisingly effective, thus the crab safe vehicle attachment was born.
 “It would’ve been easy if all the roads were flat,” Bray laughs, “but to provide access to our eco-lodge during migration without killing any crabs, it needed to work on 4WD tracks too.”
 After demonstrating it on roads around town, the attachments were assessed by Robert Muller, Chief Ranger of the Christmas Island National Park, who followed their vehicle on foot for over a kilometer along a crab-covered 4WD trail, without a single crab mortality.
+The crab safe vehicle attachment was declared a success!

 “We think it’s fantastic!”
 Says Mr. Muller from Christmas Island National Park, “I can’t believe someone hasn’t thought of this before.
 I think we’ll need to order a few ourselves!”